JannineMeier/BAA_documentation/chapters/3 dataset/_index.typ

 == Node Embeddings for the Citation Network

-To incorporate structural information from the citation network into my models, I generated **node embeddings** using the directed citation graph constructed from paper-to-paper references.
+To incorporate structural information from the citation network into my models, I generated *node embeddings* using the directed citation graph constructed from paper-to-paper references.

 Each node in the graph corresponds to a paper (identified by its DOI), and each directed edge represents a citation from one paper to another.

 The embedding pipeline followed these steps:

-1. **Graph Construction**
+1. *Graph Construction*
    A directed graph was built using the `networkx.DiGraph` class.
 Each node corresponds to a paper DOI, and directed edges were added from the citing paper to each of its cited papers.
 Invalid entries (e.g., malformed DOIs) were filtered out during construction.

-2. **Embedding Model Selection**
+2. *Embedding Model Selection*
-   I used **ProNE**, a scalable and fast graph embedding model well-suited for large graphs.
+   I used ProNE, a scalable and fast graph embedding model well-suited for large graphs.
 It was configured with 64-dimensional output vectors and trained on the full graph.
 Optionally, GGVec was considered as an alternative embedding algorithm, offering a good trade-off between quality and speed.

-3. **Embedding Training**
+3. *Embedding Training*
    The model was trained directly on the citation graph to learn low-dimensional vector representations for each paper, capturing both structural and topological relationships.

-4. **Embedding Extraction and Storage**
+4. *Embedding Extraction and Storage*
    After training, embeddings were extracted and filtered to include only papers present in the modeling dataset.
 The final node embeddings were stored in `.pkl` format, and the trained model was also saved for reproducibility.

 These embeddings served as input features for models requiring a dense, vectorized representation of each paper's position in the citation network, such as GNN-based classifiers and hybrid ML pipelines.

+To explore the learned node embeddings, I applied t-SNE to reduce the 64-dimensional vectors to 2D.
+The resulting embeddings were visualized in scatterplots, colored by metadata attributes such as year, field, domain, and retraction status.
+This provided an intuitive overview of potential structure or clustering in the citation network.

+#image("emb by year.png")

+#image("emb by field.png")

+#image("emb by domain.png")

+#image("emb by retraction.png")

 == Metadata Thresholding & One-Hot Encoding for Rare Categories